jimbobbennett/MobileAppsOfTomorrow-Lab/README.md

 * Please make sure you have run through the [setup prerequisites](./SETUP.MD) to configure your development environment before working through this workshop.

 * You will also need an Azure account to configure the services required.
 These services will either be using free tiers, or be very cheap and only needed for the duration of the workshop.
 If you do not already have an Azure account, you can sign up for a [free Azure account](https://azure.microsoft.com/free?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) to get US$200 of credit on all services for 30 days, plus 12 months of free access for popular services, and unlimited access to 25 free services.
+You will need a credit card when you sign up for verification purposes only.

+  If you are a student, sign up for a [free student account](https://azure.microsoft.com/free/student?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) using your academic institution email address.
+You get $100 to use any time in the first 12 months, plus 12 months of free access for popular services, and unlimited access to 25 free services.
+After 12 months you will be able to renew your account and get another $100 as long as you are still a student.

-* This workshop was written using Visual Studio 2017 v15.7 and Visual Studio for Mac 7.5.
+* This workshop was written using Visual Studio 2019 and Visual Studio for Mac 8.
 If you are using a newer version then the menus, options and dialogs might be different.
 If you are using an older version, then please update your install if you have any problems.

 * This workshop assumes you have at least a basic familiarity with C# and Visual Studio.